adb014/nsf2x/docs/index.md

 A complete user guide is available in the [README](https://github.com/adb014/nsf2x/blob/master/README.txt) file of NSF2X

-For people wanting the modify NSF2X, development notes of NSFX are available in the [README.dev](https://github.com/adb014/nsf2x/blob/master/README.dev) file
+For people wanting to modify NSF2X, development notes of NSFX are available in the [README.dev](https://github.com/adb014/nsf2x/blob/master/README.dev) file